liamwhite/fiberglass/README.md

 Fiberglass also helps to minimize the available attack surface to RCE takeover, DoS, and RFIs in the event of a full program compromise:

 - No host paths are mounted in the volume beyond the Docker defaults
+- PIDs are restricted to 128 inside the spawned container
 - CPU core access is restricted to 8 for the spawned container
 - Memory access is restricted to 4GB for the spawned container
 - No network interface is created for the spawned container